 New Trade Association Launched in the UK to Lead CBD Industry Regulation

-Five months on from the release of their landmark industry report, “,” the London-based (CMC) has announced the launch of a new trade organization at its .
+Five months on from the release of their landmark industry report, “CBD in the UK,” the London-based Centre for Medicinal Cannabis (CMC) has announced the launch of a new trade organization at its CBD Summit.

-The (ACI) has been launched as a platform designed to bring together businesses and industry experts who are committed to “fostering a legally compliant, socially responsible and innovative CBD industry, which puts customers’ safety first.”
+The Association for the Cannabinoid Industry (ACI) has been launched as a platform designed to bring together businesses and industry experts who are committed to “fostering a legally compliant, socially responsible and innovative CBD industry, which puts customers’ safety first.”

 The ACI is championing a new quality charter and the introduction of a new kitemark that it hopes will help to improve the quality of hemp and cannabinoid products in the UK.